Most Talked-About Controversies Linked to Monica Lewinsky

 In May 2018, Monica Lewinsky was disinvited from an event hosted by Town & Country after Bill Clinton accepted an invitation to the same event.

 In September 2018, Monica Lewinsky spoke at a conference in Jerusalem.
-During the Q&A, she walked off stage after being asked by journalist Yonit Levi whether Clinton owes her a private apology, a question she had previously said was off-limits.
+During the Q&A session, she walked off stage after being asked an off-limits question about whether Clinton owed her a private apology.